Gaj's Latin alphabet: Computing

+Using such an incomplete latinica does not allow for easy transliteration back to Cyrillic without significant manual work.
+Google tried using a machine learning approach to solving this problem and developed an interactive text input tool that enables typing Serbian in ASCII and auto-converting to Cyrillic.
+However, manual typing is still required with occasional disambiguation selection from the pop-up menu.

+Serbian text can be converted from Cyrillic to Latin and vice versa automatically by computer.
+There are add-in tools available for Microsoft Word and OpenOffice.org, as well as command line tools for Linux, MacOS and Windows.

 Usage for Slovene

 Since the early 1840s, Gaj's alphabet was increasingly used for Slovene.
 In the beginning, it was most commonly used by Slovene authors who treated Slovene as a variant of Serbo-Croatian (such as Stanko Vraz), but it was later accepted by a large spectrum of Slovene-writing authors.
 The breakthrough came in 1845, when the Slovene conservative leader Janez Bleiweis started using Gaj's script in his journal Kmetijske in rokodelske novice ("Agricultural and Artisan News"), which was read by a wide public in the countryside.
 By 1850, Gaj's alphabet (known as gajica in Slovene) became the only official Slovene alphabet, replacing three other writing systems that had circulated in the Slovene Lands since the 1830s: the traditional bohoričica, named after Adam Bohorič, who codified it; the dajnčica, named after Peter Dajnko; and the metelčica, named after Franc Serafin Metelko.

 The Slovene version of Gaj's alphabet differs from the Serbo-Croatian one in several ways: